COVID-19 Business Resources

 As part of our coronavirus debt relief efforts, the SBA will pay 6 months of principal, interest, and any associated fees that borrowers owe for all current 7(a), 504, and Microloans in regular servicing status as well as new 7(a), 504, and Microloans disbursed prior to September 27, 2020.

 Economic Disaster Loan Program (EIDL)

-Up to $2M with $10k upfront to cover expenses while you wait for a loan decision on the EIDL, up to 30-year term @ 3.75% for for-profit companies and 2.75% for non-profits.
+SBA’s Economic Injury Disaster Loans (or working capital loans) are available to small businesses, small agricultural cooperatives, small aquaculture businesses, and most private non-profit organizations up to $2M with $10,000 upfront to cover expenses while they wait for a loan decision on the EIDL, up to 30-year term at 3.75% for-profit companies and 2.75% for non-profits.

 *Applications are now open only for agricultural businesses.